Why share research data?

 Benefits for funders

-High-quality metadata is like a business card for research and the researcher and for example improves the the data’s discoverability via search engines.
+High-quality metadata is like a business card for research and the researcher.
+It improves the the data’s discoverability via search engines.
 Metadata always contains the data's

 Metadata can also include explanations of code, information on data analysis as well as on the research project and producers of the data.
 There are several different standards for metadata, depending on the file format and field of research: